Asset Forfeiture and Confiscation Barristers

 The Crown Court has the power to seize and deprive individuals and third parties of their assets.
 A confiscation order can have a devastating effect on an individual, their family, business associates or any third party who potentially has a claim on disputed assets.

-At 187 Fleet Street we have a formidable reputation for prosecuting and defending, and have a number of barristers expert in the fields of asset forfeiture and confiscation.
+At 187 Chambers we have a formidable reputation for prosecuting and defending, and have a number of barristers expert in the fields of asset forfeiture and confiscation.

 - Our specialist team recognize the impact confiscation can have on peoples’ lives